Create a Website Account - Manage notification subscriptions, save form progress and more.

 Flu season is unpredictable.
 Typically, it starts in October and peaks between December and February.

-The Snohomish Health District recommends getting your annual flu shot by the end of October.
 If you do feel sick, stay home to avoid spreading the illness.
 Be sure to always wash hands and surfaces thoroughly with soap and warm water.
-Cover sneezes or coughs with a tissue, and never cook or serve food when you are sick.
+Cover sneezes or coughs with a tissue, and never cook or serve food to others when you are sick.